Last Updated: May 3, 2026

 Rhinocort Allergy is a drug marketed by Kenvue Brands and is included in one NDA.

 The generic ingredient in RHINOCORT ALLERGY is budesonide.
 There are twenty-two drug master file entries for this compound.
-Forty-two suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the budesonide profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Rhinocort Allergy